wajihkm/prototype_starwar/README.md

 npm install

-npm start
+// Production run

+`npm start`

+// Local development run

+node app.js

-if you run npm start on localhost, the server will redirect you to the main site (hosted on Heroku) if you want to test it locally, please run it in debug mode or change the NODE_ENV to development mode.
+if you run `npm start` on localhost, the server will redirect you to the main site (hosted on [Heroku](https://prototype-starwar.herokuapp.com))

+if you want to test it locally, try one of those ways:

++ run it in debug mode
++ or change the NODE_ENV to development mode
++ or `node app.js`

+//

+## Task 4
+in the current Database schema there is no relation between the Planet and People, So it is not possible to solve it because there is no way to know the Pilot's Planet.